 As a professor at the Karlsruhe University of Music, Hartmut Höll is closely connected to the young generation of artists after earlier professorships in Frankfurt and Cologne.
 Graduates of his teaching continue the tradition today as professors in Salzburg, Vienna, Paris, Freiburg, Erfurt, Manila, Montevideo and many other places in the world.

 In 1998/1999 Hartmut Höll was a visiting professor in Helsinki, from 1994 to 2003 he was a visiting professor at the Mozarteum University in Salzburg; for almost ten years he also taught Lied composition at the Zurich University of the Arts in succession to Irwin Gage.
-Since October 2007, Hartmut Höll has been Rector of the Karlsruhe University of Music.
+Hartmut Höll was responsible for the Karlsruhe University of Music as Rector from 2007 to 2022.
 CampusOne –Schloss Gottesaue, one of the most beautiful university sites in Europe, was created under his leadership, and the university today enjoys a great reputation both nationally and internationally.

 Hartmut Höll has given master classes for Lied in Finland (annually in Savonlinna), at the International Music Seminar Weimar, at the Schleswig-Holstein Music Festival, at the Summer Academy of the Mozarteum Salzburg, in Jerusalem, Cairo and in the USA.
 Every year Hartmut Höll teaches at the Shanghai Conservatory of Music, and since 2019 he has been a lecturer in Renée Fleming's SongStudio at Carnegie Hall New York.